lewislemay/Strip-Counter/README/README.md

-### This repository is intended for the development of console JavaScript applications.

-Run `npm run lint` to attempt to detect errors in your repository.

-Use `output()` and `await input()` from `./src/js/scripts.js` to allow the user to interact with the console.
-To run the console, launch `./src/index.html`.

 ## __Colour Strip Counter__
 ### __Project Description__
 __*Scope and Functionality*__ - *Colour Strip Counter* is used to quickly add the colour strips counted, provide the amount of full sets you have, and provide the number of extra colour strips you have that do not make a full set.